Otto Bodrugan: Origins

 From a leading Cornish family, with extensive lands and a long tradition of public service, he was the eldest son and heir of Sir Henry Bodrugan and his wife Sibyl Mandeville.
 Being born on 6 January 1290, he was underage when both his parents died and could not inherit his estates until he reached majority in 1311.
 These included the manors of Bodrugan in St Goran, Restronguet in Feock, Tremodret in Roche and Tregrehan in St Blazey, as well as the borough of Looe and six advowsons.

 Career

-In 1321 he joined in the rebellion against the Despensers and was later pardoned for his part in the revolt.
+In 1321, he joined in the rebellion against the Despensers and was later pardoned for his part in the revolt.
 In 1324 he was chosen as a member of the Parliament of England for Cornwall, as his father had been in 1307.

 He died on 6 September 1331, aged 41, and an inquisition post mortem was held on 10 October 1331.

 Family

-Before 1311 he married Margaret, daughter of Sir William Champernowne (died 1305) and brother of Sir Henry Champernowne (died 1329), who married Otto's sister Joan Bodrugan.
+Before 1311 he married Margaret, daughter of Sir William Champernowne (died 1305) and sister of Sir Henry Champernowne (died 1329), who married Otto's sister Joan Bodrugan.
 Otto and Margaret had three sons and a daughter: